NEW FOR 2016

 Aspire II will look to engage with up to 90 young people on the ground, across our local South London boroughs, and pledges to get a percentage of those youngsters into sustainable employment.

-The Crystal Palace FC Foundation is a major contributor to Croydon’s Community Sports Sector and will provide the participants with the support structure they need to succeed within this industry as football coaches, youth workers or community mentors.
+The Palace for Life Foundation is a major contributor to Croydon’s Community Sports Sector and will provide the participants with the support structure they need to succeed within this industry as football coaches, youth workers or community mentors.

 The intention is that this will also open the door to other work experience opportunities and apprenticeships, in employment sectors such as business, retail, construction or administration, as the participants develop an interest for what job prospects excite them the most.